Azzukhan/water-tracker/README.md

 # UK Water Tracker

 This project consists of a Next.js frontend and a Django backend.
-The frontend fetches data from the backend using the `BACKEND_URL` environment variable.
+The frontend fetches data from the backend using the `NEXT_PUBLIC_API_URL` environment variable.

 ## Getting Started